SpinalNet: Deep Neural Network with Gradual Input: Results

 \subsubsection{MNIST}

 The MNIST dataset is one of the most popular datasets for investigating image classification algorithms due to its simplicity and small size.
 We compare our SpinalNet with PyTorch CNN \cite{MNIST_CNN}.
 A hidden layer of fifty neurons joins them with the output.
 The default CNN code provides 98.17\% accuracy.
-We investigate the same NN with a SpinalNet fully-connected (FC) layer.
-The FC layer consists of six sub-hidden layers, each layer contains eight neurons.
-That CNN with Spinal FC provides 98.44\% accuracy.
-That structure brings more than a 48.5\% reduction in multiplication and a 4\% reduction in the activation functions on the fully-connected layer.
+We investigate the same NN with a SpinalNet fully connected (FC) layer.
+The FC layer consists of six sub-hidden layers, each layer containing eight neurons.
+CNN with Spinal FC provides 98.44\% accuracy.
+That structure brings more than a 48.5\% reduction in multiplication and a 4\% reduction in the activation functions on the fully connected layer.
 The first segment in Table \ref{Perform_tab} presents results on the MNIST dataset.
 The SpinalNet reduces the overall number of parameters and increases performance significantly.

 As VGG models perform very well with the MNIST datasets, we incorporate the SpinalNet with the VGG-5 network \cite{VGG5}.
 VGG-5 with the Spinal fully connected layer provides a near state-of-the-art performance.
 We receive 99.72\% accuracy with VGG-5 (Spinal FC).
 According to our literature search, it is one of the top twenty reported accuracies.
 We perform the random rotation of 10 degrees and the random perspective PyTorch library functions to enhance data.